RubixML/ML/docs/classifiers/k-nearest-neighbors.md

 # K Nearest Neighbors
 A distance-based algorithm that locates the k nearest neighbors (data points) from the training set and uses a weighted vote to classify unknown samples during inference.
 A *kernelized* distance function allows the user to specify different concepts of distance to the estimator.

 > **Note:** This learner is considered a *lazy* learner because it does the majority of its computation during inference.
-For a fast spatial tree-based version, see [KD Neighbors](kd-neighbors.md).
+For a fast spatial tree-accelerated version, see [KD Neighbors](kd-neighbors.md).

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Probabilistic](../probabilistic.md), [Persistable](../persistable.md)